kanboard/documentation/content/en/v1/user/settings.md

 ### Custom Stylesheet

-Write your own CSS to override or improve Kanboard default style.
+Write your own CSS to override or improve Kanboard's default style.

-Here an example to change color of category labels:
+Here is an example to change the color of category labels:

 For the category container: